By Jordan Cooper, director of verticals, Xero

 - Easier tenant communications.
 Tenants appreciate a responsive and considerate landlord, and landlords prefer timely and responsible tenants.
 From periodic payment reminders via SMS and email to online maintenance request portals, there are several tools that can make the tenant-landlord relationship much easier for both parties.

 - Online rent payments.
 Remember the last two points?
 They come together for the most important aspect of property management: rent checks.
 Integrating an online rent payment portal makes the process a paperless breeze for tenants, with digital receipts that make record-keeping simple and easy for everyone.
-Flexible and online payment options like Stripe and Paypal integrate with management software and can make it easier for tenants to pay.
-Additionally, landlords can easily set up ACH debit through GoCardless to make monthly rent payments effortless.
+Flexible and online payment options like Stripe and PayPal integrate with management software and can make it easier for tenants to pay.
+Additionally, landlords can easily set up automated clearing house (ACH) debit through GoCardless to make monthly rent payments effortless.

 Beyond the tangible business tools available to landlords, efficient property management requires mindfulness and proactivity.
 Keeping an active tab on any and all necessary repairs to properties and acting upon them early is an easy way to avoid long-term, expensive damages down the road.